 If you’re not happy with the LAs decision to not assess your child for an EHCP, or to provide an EHCP after an EHC assessment, or the SEN part of the EHCP, you can appeal the decision with the SEND Tribunal.

-For other useful links and information relating to SEN and SEND, click here.
+For other useful links and information relating to SEN and SEND, see our additional needs page.

 “I truly appreciate the work that you all do.”

 “Thank you for all the guidance and support.
 You have been amazing.”

 “Your professionalism in this matter was more than welcoming”Find out more